microbiome/OMA/06_packages.md

 <img src="general/figures/mia_logo.png" width="100" alt="mia logo" align="right" style="margin: 0 1em 0 1em" />

+The Bioconductor framework for microbiome data science include the following components:

+- specific data containers to organize microbiome profiling data
+- dedicated R packages that provide methods for analysing the data
+- active user and developer community

+This section provides an overview of the package ecosystem.
+Section
+\@ref(example-data) links to various open microbiome data resources that support this framework.

 ## Package installation

 You can install all packages that are required to run every example in this book via the following command: